 Uses of Curriculum Maps

-- Provide an overview of the structure of the curriculum and the contribution of individual courses to the goals of the program
+- Provides an overview of the structure of the curriculum and the contribution of individual courses to the goals of the program

-- Identify program strengths and gaps in addressing student learning outcomes
+- Identifies program strengths and gaps in addressing student learning outcomes

 - Suggests optimal sequence for students